ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/uchicago/cc-snapshot/20250616-zahratm/index.md

   preview_only: false
 ---

 Hello, My name is Zahra Temori.
 I am a rising senior in Computer Science at University of Delaware.
 I’m excited to be working with the Summer of Reproduciblity  and the Chameleon Cloud community.
-My project is [cc-snapshot](https://github.com/ChameleonCloud/cc-snapshot) focuses on enhancing features for helping researchers capture and share reproducible experimental environments within the Chameleon Cloud testbed.
+My project is [cc-snapshot](https://github.com/ChameleonCloud/cc-snapshot) that focuses on enhancing features for helping researchers capture and share reproducible experimental environments within the Chameleon Cloud testbed.

-Here is a detailed information abour my project and plans to work for summer [proposal](https://docs.google.com/document/d/1kFOFL-H4WrXF7EUuXzcHLZ2p5w_DxbbWOGi-IGx39LM/edit?tab=t.0).
+Here is a detailed information about my project and plans to work for summer [proposal](https://docs.google.com/document/d/1kFOFL-H4WrXF7EUuXzcHLZ2p5w_DxbbWOGi-IGx39LM/edit?tab=t.0).

 ### June 10 – June 14, 2025